TOAST-DOCS/EasyMaker/zh/console-guide.md

 Displays the number of resources in use per resource.

-* Notebook: Number of notebooks in ACITIVE (HEALTHY) status that are in use.
+* Notebook: Number of notebooks in ACTIVE (HEALTHY) status that are in use.
 * Training: Number of trainings that are COMPLETE
 * Hyperparameter tuning: Number of hyperparameter tunings that are COMPLETE
 * Endpoints: Number of endpoints in the ACTIVE state